sofasurfa/rick-morty-fan-nextjs/README.md

 # 🤨 Wait, there's no need to run `node myServer.js`?
-No, NextJS is a framework that runs on top of NodeJS on port `3000` / `localhost:3000` with **its own default server.** For custom GraphQL server, REST API, authenticaion logic, etc - [you can create your own server](https://nextjs.org/docs/pages/building-your-application/configuring/custom-server)
+No, NextJS is a framework that runs on top of NodeJS on port `3000` / `localhost:3000` with **its own default server.** For a custom GraphQL server, REST API, authenticaion logic, etc - [you can create your own server](https://nextjs.org/docs/pages/building-your-application/configuring/custom-server)

 # 👷‍♂️ Work in progress
 Feel free to contribute to this project so more people can get to use **NextJS** right out the box!